 Funeral home abuse is so common that the Federal Trade Commission (FTC) has had to institute new rules and guidelines to protect families from abuse.
 The FTC cautions families planning funerals to make sure that they receive everything for which they have paid.
 In addition, they should make sure they are paying only for the items and services they need.
 They warn families to do the following:

-If you have any reason to believe that there has been improper treatment of your loved one’s remains, unethical funeral homes or staff have defrauded your family or another type of abuse has occurred, call us today at 888-848-5084.
+If you have any reason to believe that there has been improper treatment of your loved one’s remains, unethical funeral homes or staff have defrauded your family or another type of abuse has occurred, call us Law Office of Samer Habbas today at 888-848-5084.
 We use our experience as funeral home abuse attorneys to help grieving families by aggressively pursuing damages against those responsible for the abuse.
 No amount of damages awarded in court or negotiated through a settlement can mend the grief that families feel, but this compensation can help defray burial costs and other expenses the family has incurred.
 If you have questions about funeral laws, your rights and those of the deceased or your legal options, please contact us today.